Run Tracking (Create / Refresh / Delete)

 duration_ms | integer | Milliseconds (monotonic) |

-error | text | Error message when failed |
+error | jsonb | Error details (:message, :class, :backtrace) |

-meta | jsonb | Free-form: service payload/params |
+meta | jsonb | service (:request, :response) |

 created_at , updated_at | datetime | Timestamps |

-Index: index_mat_view_create_runs_on_mat_view_definition_id
+Index: index_mat_view_runs_on_mat_view_definition_id

 Relationships (diagram)